Why compare and contrast in writing?

 - To make your work sound more argumentative.

-What Does Compare and Contrast Mean?
+What Is a Compare and Contrast Essay?

-Sounds confusing?
-It’s not so!
 Compare and contrast essays help you:

 - Explain complex concepts by comparing them to something readers know better.